 - NCLEX Pass Rate: 96.10%

 - Graduation Rate: 73%

-Purdue is a public university which boasts a near 100% employment rate for their BSN graduates.
+Purdue is a public university that boasts a near 100% employment rate for its BSN graduates.
 The Purdue Nursing Student Council organizes an annual Nursing Career Fair, which attracts both local and national healthcare employers.